aslotte/aslotte.github.io/_posts/2020-02-08-migrate-to-net-core-configuration.md

 }
 ```

-We can then bind classes to each section and register them in our DI framework, which will allow us to inject specific settings classes only to instances that depend on them.
+We can then bind a class to each section and register the instance in our DI framework, which will allow us to inject specific settings classes only to instances that depend on them.
 A great separation of concern.

 ```
 IConfiguration configuration = new ConfigurationBuilder()